opencarecc/opencareMakerPlaybook/define_the_elementsfeatures.md

 Once you will have got all the answers you will have defined important elements, such as duration, dates, roles, that are going to be precious for further steps.
 #### **// In other words**
+* Define the roles for the session among people of your team
+* Schedule roughly how long the activity is going to last
+* Delineate a suitable moment of the day for the co-design session
 #### **// opencare experience**